FredJul/Flym/README.md

 Light and modern Android feed reader (Atom/RSS).

 It is [free/open-source software](https://www.gnu.org/philosophy/free-sw.html) under the GPLv3 license.
-You're are free to modify it as long as your respect the license and keep it open-source.
+You're are free to modify it as long as you respect the license and keep it open-source.

 [<img src="https://f-droid.org/badge/get-it-on.png"
       alt="Get it on F-Droid"